Caves of Hercules in Achakar, Northwest Morocco

 The patio of Café Restaurant Sol Achakar.

 Around 6 pm we finally made our way to Café Restaurant Sol Achakar for dinner.
 We ate outside on the patio and watched the sunset over the water after we finished our meal.
 It certainly wasn’t easy finding vegetarian options everywhere in Morocco, but I did my best.
-Occasionally some flexibility is necessary while travelling and I have travelled as more of a pescatarian in many countries due to the difficulty I have had finding vegetarian options at times.
+Occasionally some flexibility is necessary while travelling; I have travelled as a pescatarian in some countries due to the difficulty in finding vegetarian options.

 While I wasn’t as impressed by the food here as I had been the day before, the view at Café Restaurant Sol Achakar was unparalleled.
 Quickly, before we lost the light, we continued the remaining 1.3 km to the viewpoint where the Mediterranean meets the Atlantic.
 It may not seem too far, but it was all uphill and we were racing the already-set sun.